-A work in progress, here is a glimpse at the supplies I keep on hand every time I note take and bullet journal:
+A work in progress, here is a glimpse at the supplies I keep on hand every time I note take and bullet journal.
+Go ahead and skip to the bottom for paper recommendations for bullet journals and sketchnotes.

-1. Scissors, Straight, 5-Inch – endlessly useful.
-These tiny super sharp scissors fit in the back of my pen case and, paired with my glue pen, make it really easy to cut out accents or important snippets and add them to my journal.
+Endlessly useful.
+These tiny super sharp scissors fit in the back of my pen case and, paired with my glue pen, make it easy to cut out accents or important snippets and add them to my journal.

-Sharpie Pens – Black, black, and only black.
-I feel like consistent black lines give me the freedom to fill and shadow with more color.
-Though MultiLiners are perfect for certain spaces, the Sharpie Pen feels like a never-fail option that never, ever smears under Copic inks.
+Black, black, and only black.
+Consistent black lines give me the freedom to fill and shadow with more color.
+Though MultiLiners are perfect for certain spaces, the Sharpie Pen feels like a never-fail option that resists smearing under Copic inks.

 Copic has hundreds of color options to suit your own style, but here are the 5 colors I always carry in my pen case: